 We are also proud to call ourselves “Developers” since late 2009.
 Under the award of our Neighborhood Stabilization Program Grant from the Bureau of Economic Development Department of Planning and Development, Rimland was awarded the title of ‘Developer.’
 Developers are the coordinators of the activities who convert ideas on paper into real property.
 Since 2009 and with assistance provided by the Neighborhood Stabilization Program, we have purchased four single-family homes in Evanston’s “areas of greatest need.”
 “Areas of greatest need” are measured based on criteria outlined in Cook County’s Substantial Amendment to its Consolidated Plan, areas with the largest number of subprime mortgages, services of persons 50% or below Average Median Income, areas identified within the targeted areas that could benefit from the Neighborhood Stabilization Program through the purchase of foreclosed and/or abandoned properties, and targeting of special needs populations and other populations that have been affected by foreclosed and abandoned properties.
 After purchasing the homes, Rimland invested significant resources and energy into renovating the homes into extraordinary places for the individuals we support to live.

 We recognize that, for many families, moving a loved one to a residential care setting is the most difficult decision they will ever face.
 With our commitment to dignified living and respectful care, we believe Rimland is changing the face of care for individuals with autism.
-We welcome you to explore our approach, our Developmental Training Center, and our homes.
+We welcome you to explore our approach, our Community Day Services, and our homes.

 Environmental improvements to our Residential locations is also a commitment we make to our community

 Our specific goals for this project are centered on reducing our energy output, providing practical information to local non-for-profit organizations regarding benefits of ecological conversion and seeking to save funds on our energy costs especially as time goes on and we continue to equip our homes with more energy saving products.
 Our goal is to make the group homes we operate as friendly to the environment as possible.
-We will install a solar thermal system or other type of solar environmentally friendly system in one of our group homes each year.
 Rimland is confident that our efforts will demonstrate the importance of energy conservation to other non-for-profit organizations supporting individuals through community integrated living arrangement services which is our key demographic; however, our project model would be applicable to any non-for-profit organization in both small and large settings.
-Every six months Rimland will evaluate our energy bills from the previous years when the system was not installed to evaluate our cost savings and then each year to evaluate our continued cost savings.
-Since both systems were installed less than two years ago, we have seen a slight reduction in therms and costs on our energy bill.
+Since installing the solar thermal systems, we have seen a slight reduction in therms and costs on our energy bills.
+Homes with solar thermal systems saved an average of $153 per year.
 The solar hot water heater saves energy costs throughout the year but it is easier to notice during the summer months.
-We will continue to monitor the therms conserved and dollars saved and share our results.
+We will continue to install energy efficient appliances in our group homes and source funding to purchase more solar panels.